You are here

 Things to consider

 Any doctor licensed to practice in BC may enroll a person in PrEP and prescribe PrEP.
 Both doctors and nurse practitioners can authorize prescription refills for PrEP.

-It’s important to take PrEP correctly and under the care of a doctor.
-Though the medication is fairly safe, taking PrEP does require regular doctor visits and blood and urine tests.
+It’s important to take PrEP correctly and under the care of a health care provider.
+Though the medication is fairly safe, taking PrEP does require regular medical visits and blood and urine tests.